-Where a spouse is unable to secure life insurance because of physical condition or age, other means should be found, if possible, to secure the financial obligations, i.e. – mortgage on property owned by the payor spouse.
+Where a spouse is unable to secure life insurance because of physical condition or age, other means should be found, if possible, to secure the financial obligations, such as by a mortgage on property owned by the payor spouse.

 These tax considerations for maintenance should be compared to tax considerations for child support where payments are not deductible from income by the payor and are not included as income to the receiving spouse.